-Some of the questions customers frequently ask are answered in the introduction to Home Spun, the collection of my Chronicle columns from Winedale Publishing.
-The following are just a few of the ones I most often encounter.
+I answered some of the questions customers frequently ask in the introduction to Home Spun, the collection of my Chronicle columns from Winedale Publishing.
+The following are just a few of the ones I encounter most often.

 Q: How long have you been writing the column?